Credit Card Tips for College Students

 Build a good credit score and maintain low debt even in college

-A recent report by Sallie Mae reveals that the average college student has more than four credit cards with a combined balance of more than $3,000.
-Some students have as much as $7,000 in credit card debt.
+A recent report by Sallie Mae reveals that the average college student has an average of five credit cards with an average balance of $1,423.
+About 6% of students have more than $5,000 in credit card debt.
 Graduating with that much credit card debt can put a damper on your plans for entering the real world, especially if you've missed payments or defaulted.

 Why good credit is important

 Your history using credit cards is compiled into a credit report and graded with a credit score.
 Lenders, employers, landlords, insurance companies and even utility service providers all use your credit report or credit score (or both) to decide whether to approve your applications and at what cost.
 See Credit Report and Score Overview.

 Having too much credit card debt can leave negative marks on your credit report and drive your credit score down.
 If you have a history of missing payments, it will also decrease your credit score.
 This could keep you from getting a loan or apartment.
 A landlord may require you to have a co-signer.
 An employer may not hire you.
 Utility services may require a hefty security deposit before turning on services.

 Having a good credit history is important, especially when you're just starting out on your own.
 Whether you have that good credit history depends on how you use (and don't use credit cards) during your college years.

 College Credit Card Tips